TacticalMetaphysics/LiSE/README.md

 license only covers LiSE itself, and not any code run outside of that Python interpreter.
 You must still release any modifications you make to LiSE, but the embedding application remains your own.

-Previous versions of this README voided the copyright to this software upon its author's death.
-As of 16 September, 2024, I, Zachary Spector, no longer will this.